Study unveils novel mechanism that allows viruses to produce unexpected proteins.

-This finding is presented in a study published online today and in print June 25 in Cell.
-The cross-disciplinary collaborative study wasled byresearchers at the Global Health and Emerging Pathogens Institute at Icahn School of Medicine at Mount Sinai in New York, and at the MRC-University of Glasgow Centre for Virus Research in the UK.
+This finding is presented in a study published in the journal Cell.
+The cross-disciplinary collaborative study was led by researchers at the Global Health and Emerging Pathogens Institute at Icahn School of Medicine at Mount Sinai in New York, and at the MRC-University of Glasgow Centre for Virus Research in the UK.

 The cross-disciplinary team of virologists looked at a large group of viruses known as segmented negative-strand RNA viruses (sNSVs), which include widespread and serious pathogens of humans, domesticated animals and plants, including the influenza viruses and Lassa virus (the cause of Lassa fever).
 They showed that, by stealing genetic signals from their hosts, viruses can produce a wealth of previously undetected proteins.
 The researchers labeled them as UFO (Upstream Frankenstein Open reading frame) proteins, as they are encoded by stitching together the host and viral sequences.
 There was no knowledge of the existence of these kinds of proteins prior to this study.